syd-nguyen/roll/README.md

 ### ✔️ Solution

 _roll_ is a website that makes creating rideboards simple and easy.
 Creating a rideboard for an event is a breeze — just fill out a few fields and click a button!
-Each event has its own page with a shareable link in the form `roll.xyz/######` where `######` is a unique, alphanumeric id.
+Each event has its own page with a shareable link in the form `something/######` where the `something` is where the website is running (eg. 120.0.0.1) and `######` is a unique, alphanumeric id.
 On that page, users can add and delete cars and riders as necessary, as well as see all existing cars and riders.

 ## 🛠️ System Overview